sigmdel/xiao_esp32c6_sketches/README.md

 **Arduino source code that accompanies [First Look at the Seeed Studio XIAO ESP32C6](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c6_intro_en.html)**.

+:warning: This repository is undergoing *renovations* to bring it up to version 3.3.6 of the ESP32 Arduino core.
+A release and tag have been created to easily recover the original 2025-01-24 release using version 3.1.1 of the core *as if that could be of interest*.

 ## Introduction

-The [XIAO ESP32C6](https://www.seeedstudio.com/Seeed-Studio-XIAO-ESP32C6-p-5884.html) is a recent addition to the [Seeed Studio XIAO series](https://www.seeedstudio.com/xiao) of diminutive development boards.
-It is based on the Espressif ESP32-C6 SoC which is the second Espressif microcontroller based on a RISC-V core.
+The [XIAO ESP32C6](https://www.seeedstudio.com/Seeed-Studio-XIAO-ESP32C6-p-5884.html) was the eighth addition to the [Seeed Studio XIAO series](https://www.seeedstudio.com/xiao) of diminutive development boards.
+As its name makes clear, it is based on an SoC from the Espressif ESP32-C6 Series of microcontrolers.

 ![](images/ESP32C6_pinout.png)